-At the time of writing this report, Accelerant operates through 25+ Members, which include the portfolio recently transferred from Accelerant Insurance Limited ("AIL") based in Malta.
+At the time of writing this report, Accelerant operates through more than 50 Members.
 The list is expected to grow as Accelerant grows its portfolio.

 The business outlook is positive, with significant growth expected.
 The business model and member proposition has been very well received and has led to more growth than expected in the previous year across all geographies.
 The expectation is that growth will continue, and that Members will be able to grow their respective footprints.
 Additionally, the expectation is that the onboarding of additional, carefully selected Members will further contribute to this growth.